Bring Me to Life: Music video

-The music video for "Bring Me to Life" was directed by Philipp Stölzl.
+The music video for "Bring Me to Life" was directed by Philipp Stölzl and was filmed in Romania and according to Amy Lee took around 17 hours to shoot.
 Stölzl stated:

 On the one hand, it brings out the most catchy part of the song, the bridge, the duet with the male and female vocals.
 On the other hand, it reflects the soundtrack background of the song.
 I did not know if I would have to use a stunt double for most of the angles, which would have restricted me a lot, but then it turned out that Amy did everything herself, hanging on Paul's arm for hours without getting tired.
 In the end, she is the one who made that shot strong."

 According to Joe D'Angelo of MTV News, Lee's "teetering on a ledge" in the video shows a "distressed and emotionally wrought heroine."
 Ann Powers from the Los Angeles Times wrote: "You might not immediately recognize Amy Lee's name, but you would know her if she plummeted past you from the top floor of a tenement building."
 Corey Moss of MTV felt that "as intense as a superhero movie, the sequence also gives a nice visual to the song's most memorable lyric, 'Save me.'"
 John Hood of Miami New Times wrote that the video's "gothopolis backdrop" would "make Tim Burton green with envy".

 The music video peaked at number nine on MTV's Total Request Live in April 2003.
 It was nominated at the 2003 MTV Video Music Awards for Best Rock Video, but lost to Linkin Park's "Somewhere I Belong".
 On February 1, 2022, it surpassed 1 billion views on YouTube, becoming the first Evanescence music video to reach this milestone.